QuaSi-Software/Documentation/docs/quasi_description_energy_systems.md

 $$P_{el,HP,Bezug} = \frac{P_{el,HP}}{\eta_{HP,LE}}$$

-Since the temperatures of the heat flows entering and leaving the heat pump, which have not been considered so far, may also be relevant for connected energy systems, the heat outputs can be calculated on the basis of the respective mass flow \(\dot{m}\) and the physical properties of the heat transfer medium (specific heat capacity \(c_{p}\) and, if applicable, the density \(\rho\)) by rearranging the following equation:
+Since the temperatures of the heat flows entering and leaving the heat pump, which have not been considered so far, may also be relevant for connected components, the heat outputs can be calculated on the basis of the respective mass flow \(\dot{m}\) and the physical properties of the heat transfer medium (specific heat capacity \(c_{p}\) and, if applicable, the density \(\rho\)) by rearranging the following equation:

 $$ \dot{Q} = \dot{m} \ c_{p} \ (T_{max} - T_{min}) $$

-As a chiller follows the same prinicple as a heat pump, the same energy system can be used to simulate both energy systems.
+As a chiller follows the same prinicple as a heat pump, the same component can be used to simulate both technologies.
 The difference is the definition of the efficiency, as for a chiller the useful energy is not \(\dot{Q}_{HP,out}\) but \(\dot{Q}_{HP,in}\).
 This leads to the definition of the energy efficiency ration (EER) for chillers as

 $$ EER = \frac{\dot{Q}_{HP,in}}{P_{el,HP}} = \frac{\dot{Q}_{HP,out} - P_{el,HP}}{P_{el,HP}} = COP - 1   $$